Quick overview of the project’s activities

 We considered the seminar a success, the young people were involved in the process, they asked questions to the MEPs, they participate in our workshops in order to develop their critical spirit, to increase their knowledge about the European mechanism and yet they want to know how to build their future.
 During the question and answer session with the MEPs, when asked about this reliable source of information they can use, an interesting debate started between the participants and they shared ideas on how they create their own opinions, which shows that a new generation of young people is being born.

 Participation: This seminar organised by ACFI, one of the Belgian partners of the project, took place at a national level in the Idea 53 Training through Work Workshop in Anderlecht.
 It brought together 27 people.
 Most of them came from ACFI’s centres.

-Description: 3 working groups met to inform low-skilled young people about the initiatives taken by the European Commission in the fields of reception of migrants, training and employment in particular for those furthest from the labour market, environmental protection and the fight against climate change.
-These working groups made it possible to briefly explain the EU initiatives in these three areas and above all to give the floor to young people to give us their visions and prepare questions to put to MEP Philippe Lamberts during the transnational seminar the following day.
+Description: 3 working groups met to inform low-skilled young people about the initiatives taken by the European Commission in the areas of reception of migrants, training and employment, particularly for those furthest from the labour market, environmental protection and the fight against climate change.
+These working groups made it possible to briefly explain EU initiatives in these three areas and above all to give the floor to young people to give us their visions and prepare questions to put to the Member of Parliament Philippe Lamberts during the transnational seminar the following day.

-Description: Presentation of the results of the 155 replies to the questionnaires on the functioning of the European Parliament and the topics to be discussed with MEPs.
+Description: Presentation of the results of the 155 replies of the Belgian youngsters to the questionnaires on the functioning of the European Parliament and the topics to be discussed with MEPs.

-Presentation of the open letter on the opinion of low-skilled young people on the EU and its functioning.
+Presentation of the open letter on the views of low-skilled young people on the EU and how it works.